 Here are some notes on any special equipment I used to make this recipe.

-- Dutch Oven- Corned beef needs to be cooked low and slow to make it fall apart tender.
-And Dutch ovens are the perfect pot for low and slow cooking due to their ability to retain and disperse heat evenly.
-You'll want to use at least a 6-quart large Dutch oven for this recipe.
+- Dutch Oven- Corned beef must be cooked slowly to make it fall apart tender.
+A cast iron Dutch oven is the perfect pot for low and slow cooking due to its ability to retain and disperse heat evenly.
+You'll want to use at least a 6-quart Dutch oven for this recipe.

 Here is how to make corned beef and cabbage in a Dutch oven.

 Step 1: Prepare the corned beef.
-Preheat oven to 300°F. Rinse the corned beef under cold running water, then place it inside the Dutch oven.
-Sprinkle the spice packet over the corned beef and pour the water into the pot.
-The corned beef should be completely submerged in water.
+Preheat your oven to 300°F. Rinse the corned beef under cold running water, then place it in a large Dutch oven.
+Sprinkle the corned beef seasoning over the corned beef, and pour in the water until the meat is fully submerged.

 Step 2: Braise the corned beef.
-Bring the water to a boil over medium-high heat, skimming off any foam that floats to the surface.
-Cover the Dutch oven with the lid and carefully transfer it to the oven.
-Cook corned beef for 3 ½ hours or until it is very tender.
+Bring the water to a boil over medium-high heat on the stove, skimming off any foam that rises to the surface.
+Once boiling, cover the Dutch oven with the lid and transfer it to the preheated oven.
+Let the corned beef cook for about 3 ½ hours or until it's very tender.

 Step 3: Prepare the vegetables.
-While the corned beef is braising, prepare the vegetables by cutting them into large chunks.
+While the corned beef is cooking, prepare your vegetables by cutting the cabbage, carrots, potatoes, and onion into large, equal-sized chunks.

 Step 4: Boil the vegetables.
-Remove corned beef from the pot and place it on a cutting board or rimmed baking sheet.
-Tent it with foil to keep warm.
-Add the prepared vegetables to the cooking liquid and bring to a boil over medium-high heat.
-Reduce the heat to low and simmer the vegetables uncovered for 20 minutes or until fork tender.
+When the corned beef is tender, carefully remove it from the pot and place it on a cutting board or rimmed baking sheet.
+Tent it with foil to keep it warm.
+Add the vegetables to the cooking liquid in the Dutch oven and bring it to a boil over medium-high heat.
+Reduce the heat to low and let the vegetables simmer, uncovered, for about 20 minutes or until they're fork-tender.

 Step 5: Plate and serve.
-Cut corned beef across the grain and transfer to a serving platter.
-Use a slotted spoon to transfer the vegetables to the same serving platter.
-Ladle some of the cooking liquid over the meat and vegetables.
+Slice the corned beef across the grain and transfer it to a serving platter.
+Use a slotted spoon to transfer the cooked vegetables to the same platter.
+Ladle some of the cooking liquid over the meat and vegetables for extra flavor.
 Serve with mustard, horseradish, and Irish soda bread.

 Tips for Success

-- Buy ½ pound of corned beef per person.
-Generally, a 3-pound corned beef should serve 5-6 people.
+- Plan to buy about ½ pound of corned beef per person.
+As a general guideline, a 3-pound corned beef should be sufficient to serve 5-6 people.

 - Let the corned beef rest.
-Once the corned beef is done cooking, let it rest for at least 15-20 minutes before slicing.
+Once the corned beef finishes cooking, allow it to rest for at least 15-20 minutes before slicing.
 This will help the meat retain its juices and ensure that it is tender and flavorful.

 What to Serve With Dutch Oven Corned Beef and Cabbage

-Dutch oven corned beef and cabbage is a complete meal on its own.
-However, a traditional boiled dinner is often served with Irish Soda Bread, horseradish sauce, and mustard.
+Corned beef and cabbage is commonly served with Irish soda bread, horseradish sauce, and mustard.

 How to Store

-- Refrigerator- Store leftovers in an airtight container in the refrigerator for up to 4 days.
+Store leftover corned beef in the refrigerator for up to 4 days.

 Frequently Asked Questions